yodairish/css-guide/README.md

 ## Font-size

   - Use `px` unit for font size.
   - Use for font size values range from micro to giant.
-Stored in a separate file
+Stored in a separate file.

   ```scss
   // fontSize.scss